-So, this holiday season, don’t halt your job search.
-Instead, equip yourself with the best job search marketing tools and strategize your job hunt.
-One of the things you can do is revamp your resume so that it’s attractive and professionally branded.
-Please know, however, that while I’ll be equipping you with formatting/visual techniques, your resume’s content is the bottom line and it needs to be 1.
-RELEVANT, 2.
-MARKETING-ORIENTED, 3.
-ACCOMPLISHMENT-DRIVEN, 4.
-SUBSTANTIATED and 5.
-QUANTIFIED.
-The following will immediately improve your resume’s visual appeal…
+One of the things you can do is revamp and rejuvenate your executive resume so that it’s attractive and professionally branded.
+Please know, however, that while I’ll be equipping you with formatting/visual techniques, your resume’s content is the bottom line and it needs to be

 Dynamic Heading – A few things can help your resume’s heading pop.
-You can bold, change the font size, create a logo, or add a clip art.
+You can bold, change the font size, and create a logo.
 The point is to ensure it is tastefully done and relevant to the industry.
 Note: I do not recommend anything other than bolding and changing font size for conservative industries (i.e., engineering, law, accounting, insurance, etc.).

 Summary / Profile – Brand yourself a professional.
 You can begin to do so easily by adding a job title before your Profile/Summary and underlining your new section with a colored border.

 Color –I mentioned color above, but allow me to elaborate and emphasize you must use color carefully.
 If you are using more than one color, keep it coordinated, subtle, and professional.
-If you have no color theory knowledge, keep to the same color and just combine two shades.
-Better yet, stick to one color.
+If you have no color theory knowledge, keep to the same color and just mix two shades.

 Bullets Limited – A sea of bullets is not attractive– no matter how you adorn them.
-I try to keep bullets to no more than six.
+I try to keep bullets to no more than six under each job description.
 There a few things you can do here like inserting space of .02 to .04 in between bulleted sentences; create a paragraph and then bullet only extraordinary achievements; a bit trickier, but effective, is grouping bullets/achievements based on skill.

 The Second Page Matters –When you create a second page, remember to format it also.
 Many will focus on the first page and the second page looks pretty plain.
 Use the same techniques I listed above.
 It is even more difficult to guide your reader’s eyes through the entire second page, as most employers don’t even read that far into your resume.
 If they have, ensure it is an easy and information-driven read.